madprops/awesome-setup/madwidgets/menupanel/README.md

 Button 1 (main click) triggers an action and closes the panel.

 Button 2 (middle click) triggers an action but doesn't close the panel.

+There is a 'parent' property that can reference another menupanel instance.
+Doing this enables showing the parent menupanel when Esc is pressed on the current menupanel.
+This is a way to form menus with submenus using multiple menupanels.